 - The story itself has little to do if anything with the point of it.
 In this case, you can be sure that Jesus is not teaching the Jews about what happens when you die;

 - The main players represent something other than the characters portrayed.
 There should be clues in the story that will help to identify them.

 Let’s begin by looking at the more or less immediate context.

 Starting from several chapters before the current one, we see Jesus speaking lots of parables: generally aimed at the Pharisees and scribes who were present and listening, though usually addressed to His disciples.
-In chapter 16, He starts with a rather obtuse parable about being faithful, wise and shrewd with that which we are entrusted with.
+In chapter 16, He starts with a rather obtuse parable about being faithful, wise and shrewd concerning that with which we are entrusted.
 It is addressed to the disciples, but clearly in earshot of the Pharisees, because they were listening in and scoffing at Him.